simonw/datasette-car-2019/README.md

 ## Getting started

-The first step is to "activate our virtual environment".
-The computers we are using have already been set up with the software we need, but we need to activate a terminal so we can use it.
+First we need to install some software.
+Assuming you have a working Python 3 environment I recommend using pipenv:

-Run the following:
+    $ pip3 install pipenv

-    cd Desktop/hands_on_classes/explore_and_publish_your_data_with_datasette_1664
+    $ mkdir car-2019-datasette

-Now type:
+    $ cd car-2019-datasette

-    pipenv shell
+    $ pipenv shell

-Your terminal prompt should now look like this:
+`pipenv shell` creates and activates a new Python virtual environment for that directory.
+We can install software in that environment like so:

-    (explore_and_publish_your_data_with_datasette_1664) bash-3.2 $
+    $ pip install datasette csvs-to-sqlite

 To confirm that the correct software is installed, run these commands: